• Why Do Companies Use Pigging Systems?

 However, the majority of HPS pigging systems and components are designed hygienically which minimises cross-contamination risks and allows quick and efficient cleaning processes.

-As well as providing hygienic solutions for the food and beverage industry, HPS also provide hygienic solutions to many more manufacturers.
-This includes the paint and coatings industry who are implementing hygienic pigging systems to reduce the risks of a microbial attack and the threat of contamination and product recalls.
+In addition to offering hygienic solutions tailored for the food and beverage industry, HPS extends its expertise to various other manufacturers.
+For instance, we cater to the paint and coatings industry, where hygienic pigging systems are implemented to mitigate the risks of microbial attacks and potential contamination, ultimately reducing the likelihood of costly product recalls.

 • What’s the Longest Pipeline Your Pigging Systems can Pig?

 The team at HPS have a wealth of experience and expertise in installing long pipe runs.
-For example, HPS provided a pigging solution for an Australian bottling company and the process pig travels over 3000 ft (just under 1 km).
-HPS also provided a product recovery solution for a bottled water company located in Canada.
-The bi-directional pig travels over 1 km.
+For instance, we successfully implemented a pigging solution for an Australian bottling company, where the process pig travels over 3000 ft (just under 1 km).
+Additionally, we provided a product recovery solution for a bottled water company in Canada, where the bi-directional pig travels over 1 km.

-Regardless of the pipeline length, HPS hygienic pigs will not get stuck and will efficiently travel through pipelines and recover practically all of the product (up to 99.5%) from the pipe.
+Regardless of the pipeline length, HPS hygienic pigs will efficiently travel through pipelines and recover practically all of the product (up to 99.5%) from the pipe.

 • How Long Do Pigging Systems Last?